A platelet count measures the average platelet level in a person’s blood. Overly high or low platelet levels can lead to severe health complications.

 The mean platelet count blood test is typically part of a complete blood count (CBC) test.
 A CBC reveals important information about the number of different blood cells in the body.

-The test gives a platelet count per microliter (mcL) of blood.
+Tests measure average platelet levels per microliter (mcL) of blood.
+Below are

 Higher risk of blood clots

-A person’s blood clots more easily when they have too many platelets.
+A person’s blood clots more quickly when they have too many platelets.

 Clotting is a natural protection against bleeding.
 The body produces more platelets during and following an injury.

-The risk of a blood clot is higher in people who are confined to bed by illness or who cannot move their limbs.
+The risk of a blood clot is higher in people confined to bed by illness or who cannot move their limbs.

-Someone who has an elevated platelet count because of a recent injury but who must remain in bed may need monitoring to reduce the risk of blood clots as a result.
+Someone who has a high platelet count because of a recent injury but who must remain in bed may need monitoring to reduce the risk of blood clots as a result.

 - recovering from a recent injury